Mahita64/Park-Rangers-National-Park-Recommendation/Proposal.md

 We will also augment our dataset with [national park location data](https://www.kaggle.com/datasets/aliamini587/biodiversity-in-national-parks) to enable geospatial analysis, and data related to [park biodiversity](https://www.kaggle.com/datasets/nationalparkservice/park-biodiversity?select=species.csv) for richer visualizations.

+## Objectives
+1. Understand the distribution of visitation numbers across different national parks in the United States.
+2. Enable interactive visualizations such as maps, bar charts, heatmaps, etc to explore different aspects of these parks.
+3. Identify key contributors to a park’s popularity and seasonality
+4. Study the impact of ecological and geographic factors on park visitation
+5. Examine the impact of climate and weather changes on park visitation.

+## Questions
+We want to use these insights to answer the following questions -
+1. How can we group together similar parks, so that we promote awareness and increase visitation based on special features?
+2. Based on a few user inputs, such as the state in which they are looking, and the geographical features they are willing to explore, which would be a good park for them to visit?
+(Sort of an interactive dashboard for the user to find their next travel destination)
+3. How can park officials better anticipate and plan for increased visitation numbers during specific times of the year?

 # Sketches and Data Analysis